EJman18/EJM-Portfolio/Absenteeism Project/README.md

 - On the same note, we have binary claffication of drinkers vs. non-drinkers (and smokers vs. Non-smokers) with no grey area.
 For example, a light social drinker and a heavy weekend drinker are treated the same.
 - We have no time frame in which this data was collected, so we assume it was this year.
 - We assume the absenteeism causes are correctly reported with no errors.
+- If we had more time for the project, I would look into segments of transportation, see if people drive their own cars or use city transportation, which might make a difference if an employee is late, absent, or not.
+(Cars could break down or an employee could miss time a bus route)
 - And lastly, correlation does not equal causation.